They tell me they have another

 and pasta.

-Chef Aurore de Beauduy’s
+Chef Aurore de Beauduy’s and co-owner Roman

-Yasinsky) daily
+Yasinsky daily

 signature dishes are certain to